-The committee wants to stress the unique and urgent nature of the PhD programme insofar as it is the only one available in the Greek language.
+The committee wants to stress the unique and urgent nature of the MA programme insofar as it is the only one available in Cyprus.
 This is significant and noteworthy and it has an impact on the larger society.
 At the same time, it is an international programme, attracting students primarily, but not only, from Greece.
 The impact of the programme both on the university, the greater Cyprus community and the Greek and international fields of gender research is noteworthy.
+The outstanding strengths in terms of design, coherence, and ongoing monitoring and review lay in the ambition and interdisciplinary breadth of the programme; its excellent design with core and recommended courses, the weighting of credits with or without an MA thesis, and the connection to actual material practices, lived experiences, and everyday struggles around gender and sexual dissidence.
+The connection to the UNESCO Chair also gives this programme prestige with the commitment to democracy through increasing women's participation.
+The programme is also commendable because students rate it highly and view it as a safe space to discuss different lived experiences and possibilities of gender and sexual difference beyond heteronormative inscriptions.
+The honesty, passion, and commitment to the study of gender and sexuality by students and faculty are also commendable as this seems to drive the programme.